 French Open (also known as Roland-Garros) is an annual premier clay court tennis championship, chronologically, the second of the 4 Grand Slams, after the Australian Open and before Wimbledon.
 Founded in 1891, the French Open is the only Grand Slam tennis tournament held on clay court and was, until 1975, the only major contest not played on grass.

-Due to the surface characteristics that introduce a slower pace and higher bounce, the French Open is widely known as one of the most physically demanding tennis tournaments of the year.
+Due to the surface characteristics that introduce a slower pace and higher bounce, the French Open is widely known as one of the year’s most physically demanding tennis tournaments.
 And as such, it’s trendy among tennis fans and sports bettors, who eagerly await to make their French Open picks and place their wagers with the French Open betting odds.

 Being one of the most prestigious sporting events in the world, everyone who calls himself a punter should know how to bet on the French Open.
 But even if you don’t know how Roland Garros betting works, you have come to the right place!

 In this article, we will teach you everything there is to know about betting on French Open, including: